mothur/mothur.github.io/_wiki/costello_stool_analysis.md

 You can see we removed about 13% of the sequences.

 **Option 2** We can remove some of the guess work by having mothur fulfil and optimise some criteria.
-Again, let\'s set the end position at 6333 and have mothur predict the sequence length that will allow us to keep 85% of our sequences.
+Again, let's set the end position at 6333 and have mothur predict the sequence length that will allow us to keep 85% of our sequences.
 We can do this as follows: